bjcull/bjcull.github.com/_posts/2012-10-01-using-less-css-with-mvc4-web-optimization.md

  - The `nullOrderer` variable forces the optimizer to reference the files in the order they are defined.
  - The string we pass to the `StyleBundle` and `ScriptBundle` is a virtual path.
 Don't use a real path otherwise you'll run into some funky routing issues.
  - The `BundleTable.EnableOptimizations = true;` allows you to force the optimizations to render as they would in release mode.

+## Step 3: Reference the Bundles in your Layout View

+Open up your `_Layout.cshtml` and add the following code to your head tag:

+    @Styles.Render("~/bundles/css")

+This will render any of the stylesheets we included earlier.
+Note that we're referencing the virtual path we gave to the StyleBundle class.

+You can also add the javascript bundle to the bottom of the page in the same way:

+    @Scripts.Render("~/bundles/jquery")